-- 1 Ground terminal for connecting the potential matching line - If necessary, the potential matching line can be connected to the external ground terminal of the transmitter before the device is connected. - For optimum electromagnetic compatibility: - Potential matching line as short as possible - Observe a cross-section of at least 2.5 mm2 (14 AWG)
+1 Ground terminal for connecting the potential matching line

+The protective ground on the device must not be connected.
+If necessary, the potential matching line can be connected to the outer ground terminal of the transmitter before the device is connected.

+For optimum electromagnetic compatibility:

+- Keep the potential matching line as short as possible - Observe the minimum cross-section of 2.5 mm2 (14 AWG)